AustraZv/AppHackingCourse2026/testassignment.md

-(for this assignment, and this assignment only, I used my M4 Macbook air) I started by installing the Go language package from Homebrew, then I copied a basic hello world script, and analyzed it
+(for this assignment, and this assignment only, I used my M4 Macbook air) I started by installing the Go language package from Homebrew, then I copied a basic hello world script, and analyzed it, I found the code on this page https://gobyexample.com/hello-world

 	package main